ArduPilot/ardupilot_wiki/plane/source/docs/mocking-an-airspeed-sensor-for-bench-testing.rst

-If your aerodynamic surfaces (i.e. auto flaps, ailerons, elevators, elevons, etc.) are geared or actuated with airspeed, it may be helpful to ground test them on your aircraft by sending Pixhawk a specific airspeed.
+If your aerodynamic surfaces (i.e. auto flaps, ailerons, elevators, elevons, etc.) are geared or actuated with airspeed, it may be helpful to ground test them on your aircraft by sending the autopilot a specific airspeed.

-On Pixhawk you can plug a potentiometer into ADC 6.6v (pin 15) or ADC 3.3v (pin 11).
-If you are using an I2C :ref:`airpseed <airspeed>` sensor you will temporarily configure your autopilot to use the analogue port.
+To do this you must apply a voltage to an analog input pin designated as the analog airspeed input.
+On a Pixhawk you can plug a potentiometer into ADC 6.6v (pin 15) or ADC
+3.3v (pin 11).
+If you are using an I2C :ref:`airpseed <airspeed>` sensor
+you will temporarily configure your autopilot to use the analogue port.